diem/website/docs/life-of-a-transaction.md

 **9** &mdash; The execution component manages the execution of transactions in the virtual machine (VM).
 Note that this execution happens speculatively before the transactions in the block have been agreed upon.
 (Execution → VM [EX.2](#execution-vm-ex2), [VM.3](#execution-vm-vm3))

 **10** &mdash; After executing the transactions in the block, the execution component appends the transactions in the block (including T~5~) to the [Merkle accumulator](#merkle-accumulators) (of the ledger history).
 This is an in-memory/temporary version of the Merkle accumulator.
 The (proposed/speculative) result of executing these transactions is returned to the consensus component.
 (Consensus → Execution [CO.3](#consensus-execution-consensus-other-validators-co3), [EX.1](#consensus-execution-ex1)).
 The arrow from "consensus" to "execution" indicates that the request to execute transactions was made by the consensus component.
-(For consistent use of arrows across this document, we are not using arrows to represent data exchanged).
+(For consistent use of arrows across this document, we are not using arrows to represent the flow of data).

 **11** &mdash; V~1~ (the consensus leader) attempts to reach consensus on the block's execution result with other validators participating in the consensus.
 (Consensus → Other Validators [CO.3](#consensus-execution-consensus-other-validators-co3))